-I have the encounter names as the folder names, as I think it makes it easier to find the particular logs.
+You can turn on a setting to save logs generated by ArcDPS to folders based on the encounter type, making it easier to find it later on.
 A log file itself will look something like the image below.
 If you don’t compress the logs, they will have .evtc-filetype instead of .zevtc.

 Uploading The Logs

-Now that you have located the file, head to https://dps.report/.
-If you prefer the dark version, there is a button for that on top right.
+Now that you have located the file, head to dps.report.
+There is a toggle between nightmode and normal mode at the top right.
 You will see the page open up as shown below.
 You can simply drag and drop the file into the box or you can click on the box and locate the file from your computer.
 Once you have uploaded a file and the website has parsed it, you can simply click on the link to open it.

 Congratulations!
 Now you are ready to start reading and analysing your logs.
-I would still suggest that you get other people with experience to chip in if you want to improve.
-For logs related to raids and benchmarking, Snow Crows is probably your best bet for getting help with your logs.
-Snow Crows Discord Server.
+I would still suggest that you get other people with experience to chime in if you want to improve.
+For logs related to raids, strikes and benchmarking, Snow Crows Discord server is probably your best bet for getting help with your logs.
+Click here to join the server now!

-For anything fractal-related, you are probably best off with asking people in the Discretize Discord Server.
+For anything fractal-related, you might try asking the people on the Discretize Discord Server.

 If there is a small, yellow/orange box with a question mark inside it on any of the parts, you can hover over it for information regarding that part as you can see below.